 Before joining HOME, Iva worked at Virginia Commonwealth University (VCU) for nine years with the Central Virginia HIV Care Consortium, where she managed 25-35 subrecipients annually.

-Iva currently works for the Virginia Dept. of Behavioral Health and Developmental Services as the State Opioid Response Program Manager where she oversees a team of three, and an annual budget of $27 million.
-She provides oversight, technical assistance, and training to 50-60 subrecipients.
+Iva currently works for the Virginia Dept. of Behavioral Health and Developmental Services as the State Opioid Response Program Manager where she oversees a team of four, and an annual budget of $27 million.
+She provides oversight, technical assistance, and training to approximately 100 subrecipients.

-Iva is a life-long resident of the Richmond, VA area.
+Iva is a life-long Virginian.
 She earned her liberal arts degree from the University of Richmond (go Spiders!) and is working on her master's in human services counseling at Liberty University.
-She is mom to two amazing adult daughters (34 and 27), and the adoptive mother of an adorable cat, Munchie.
+She is mom to two amazing adult daughters (35 and 28), and the adoptive mother of an adorable kitty, Ms. Munchie.
 In her spare time, Iva likes to read and ride sports motorcycles (Suzuki or nothing at all)!

 Miata (Mia) L. Powell is our accomplished Marketing Director.
 Her background includes a career in the banking/mortgage industry and working with youth.
 For several years, she worked with the Salvation Army Boys and Girls Club, first as a Junior Counselor and later as a volunteer, where she supervised the activities of children and performed administrative tasks.
-Ms. Brown executed similar duties as a Youth Counselor with the Weinstein Jewish Community Center.
+Ms. Powell executed similar duties as a Youth Counselor with the Weinstein Jewish Community Center.
 She also worked the City of Richmond's Mayor's youth Academy as a Youth Counselor, facilitating job-readiness workshops & monitoring youth performance at various work sites.
-She was previously employed with a major financial institution for for ten years, and currently works for a title insurance company.
+She was previously employed with a major financial institution for ten years, a title insurance company, and currently works for the City of Hopewell, VA.

 Mia is a member of the Electa Chapter #7 Order of the Eastern Star of Virginia, Prince Hall Affiliation.
 She enjoys traveling, competing in beauty pageants, and photography.
-Mia is a U.S. Army Reservist.
+Mia is a Staff Sergeant in the U.S. Army Reserves.
 She graduated from John Tyler Community College with an Associates of Arts degree in liberal arts and is pursuing a bachelor's degree in criminal justice at the University of Maryland Global Campus.

 She enjoys spending time with her granddaughter and playing bingo in her spare time.